(continually updated, contact us with any input)

 Veg/Mom/Clone: From an HVAC perspective Veg, Mom, and Clone rooms like to be fairly warm and humid.
 Clones like it very humid, but they are often grown under domes or in small tents to have a very high localized relative humidity.
 The greater veg and mom rooms may operate around 80F and 50-70% RH.
 Some growers will use humidifiers in the veg rooms to maintain high RH.

 Dry and Cure/Storage rooms: Typically target conditions for Dry Rooms are 60F/60% RH.
 The lower temperature is desired to reduce the loss of volatile organic compounds like terpenes which make up the flavor and aroma profile.
-Dry rooms need sufficient dehumidification to be able to hit reduce the humidity to 60% within a day or two of the recently harvested flower getting loaded in.
+Dry rooms need sufficient dehumidification to be able to reduce the humidity to 60% within a day or so of the recently harvested flower getting loaded in.
 Cure and dry flower storage rooms should also be kept cool and dry to continue to maintain product quality.
 Special care should be taken to choose a cooling unit that will be able to operate with a low room temperature.
 Some equipment will have issues with the evaporator freezing or will be limited by their internal settings to not run this cool.

 HVAC or "HVACD" systems in indoor grows can be categorized in various ways.
 Sometimes the "D" is added to the acronym "HVAC" to highlight the importance of dedicated dehumidification in these facilities.
 All Indoor grows require cooling and dehumidification.
 A small amount of heating is generally needed too.
 If reheat is used for dehumidification, then a lot of heat is needed.
 Although rooms are typically operated without outside air to avoid blowing away CO2, it is good practice and often required by code to have ventilation (meaning bringing outside air into a room) available on demand and triggered to operate on high CO2.